matthewSkipworth/C-Programming-For-Beginners/Section 13/Challenge - Structure Pointers and Functions/README.md

 the main function should declare an item and a pointer to the item
-    you need to allocate memory for the itemName pointer the item pointer shoul be passed into both the read and print item functions
+    you need to allocate memory for the itemName pointer the item pointer should be passed into both the read and print item functions